🔁 Backhaul / Deadhead Reducer

 - Group drops by region and day — Cluster the outbound list into drop regions (3-digit ZIP or commercial market) and by delivery day so pairs of trucks finishing in the same area can share backhaul opportunities

-- Pickup window feasibility given HOS and unload finish time
+backhaul.deadhead_tolerance - Pickup window feasibility given HOS and unload finish time

-- Estimated all-in RPM vs. minimum threshold
+- Estimated all-in RPM vs. the

-- Destination usefulness (does it set up the next committed move or land at domicile?)
+backhaul.min_rpmfloor for that equipment class - Destination usefulness (does it set up the next committed move or land at domicile?)

 - Source reliability (committed shipper > preferred broker > spot board)